WTFBlaze/QuickMenuLib/README.md

 ## Planned
 * Proper Documentation Page
-* There are a few inconsistencies with some controls still requiring Names.
-Will get fixed after i've gone through the VRCMG approval process

 ## Credits
 The way we add controls is based on how RequiDev does it in [ReModCE](https://github.com/RequiDev/ReModCE) <br>